Share:

 Children may suffer most from divorce and be least able to understand or express their feelings.
 Their world is being turned upside down in ways that they cannot begin to comprehend.
 Communication with parents may be difficult, if not impossible.
 A goal of collaborative practice is to assure that children are a priority, not a casualty.
 The child specialist, an individual skilled in understanding children, will meet with your children privately, assisting them in expressing their feelings and concerns about the divorce.
 Encouraging children to think creatively about the future, the child specialist then communicates their feelings, concerns and hopes to the team to consider when planning for the children’s lives.

-Call us today for a free telephone consultation with an attorney.
+Call us today for a free telephone consultation with a family law attorney about collaborative practice.